metabrainz/musicbrainz-server/INSTALL.md

     in lib/DBDefs.pm.
 The defaults should be fine if you don't use your redis install for anything else.

-6. Node.js (at least version 16) and Yarn
+6. Node.js (at least version 20.9.0) and Yarn

     Node.js is required to build (and optionally minify) our JavaScript and CSS.
     If you plan on accessing musicbrainz-server inside a web browser, you should install Node and the package manager Yarn.

-    We currently run Node.js v18.17.1 in production.
-While we try to support all 16.x versions of Node, it's recommended to install one greater than or equal to v16.13.0, as this is when the LTS line started and better matches what we use and know works.
+    We currently run Node.js v20 LTS in production.
+(The first LTS release of v20 was v20.9.0.)
 If your release of Ubuntu doesn't have such a version of Node.js in its repositories, we can recommended the NodeSource binary distributions, which we also use in production:

         https://github.com/nodesource/distributions#installation-instructions